 - Sting was this before becoming Darker and Edgier in the mid-90s.
 Even though he was a 6'2" ex-bodybuilder, he wore the bright colors, fought all the much larger bad guys, did a lot of charity work, was popular with children and was well-respected in the locker room.
 The Big Show even compared him to John Cena.
 However, unlike Cena, Sting was also popular with adult male fans as well.

 - Takua in the first years of BIONICLE.
 While the Toa were the main heroes - and the ones that actually got the action figures - Takua started out as the Featureless Protagonist of the first few video games (one before the Toa arrived, and the other as the Hero of Another Story).
 After the games he remained a major character and his character was developed as adventurous and loving to explore, but knowing to leave the real fights to the Toa.
 All this culminated in the Mask of Light movie, where he was the main character and became a Toa himself (renaming himself "Takanuva").

 - Monster High tends to give short, pink, girly Draculaura a ton of screentime and merchandise as she's popular with kids.
 Howleen also fills this role as she's the Tagalong Kid, particularly in Fright On!.
-On the other hand, they also have adult appeal characters (not that kind) in Ghoulia and Abbey, who were given lots more attention after Mattel noticed their popularity with the Periphery Demographic.
+Each was also given her own TV special with a plot of "we have to save (Draculaura/Howleen) from (new character X)": Why Do Ghouls Fall In Love and 13 Wishes.

 - Imoen in Baldur's Gate.
 Nothing like as sexy as other female characters, Imoen is certainly the most innocent, and one of the best (and nicest) thieves you'll find.
 Pretty much a sister figure to the main character.
 And it turns out you're right, by the way.